 Sovereign nations use police surveillance to protect their borders against intrusions by enemies who would do them harm.
 But the police arrested the two Americans.
 They had simply driven to the nearest alcohol retailer.
 It happened to be two miles north of the Ohio/Michigan border.
 And the officers weren’t the Gestapo but Ohio state liquor control agents.

 In Pennsylvania, people must by law purchase all their alcoholic beverages from the state’s monopoly stores.
-The Pennsylvania Liquor Control Board operates them.
-However, many customers describe them as similar to a state store in the former Soviet Union.
+The Pennsylvania Liquor Control Board (PLCB) operates them.
+But many customers describe them as similar to a state store in the former Soviet Union.
 They have poor selection, high prices, surly clerks, and an indifference to the public.
-Additionally, there is an onerous 24% state tax on top of federal and other taxes.
+Als0, there is an onerous 24% state tax on top of federal and other taxes.